petrooha/Continuous-Control---Project/README.md

 ## Instructions

 To run the agent simply follow the instructions in each cell to download dependencies, choose the environment (1 or 20 agents learning together), see the state statistics and take a random action in the environment.
 To train the agent run the cell with "ddpg" method which is a runner function for the agent.

 Implementation of the agent can be found in file `agent.py` along with hyperparameters and Replay Buffer function.

-Actor and Critic models can be found in file `model.py` Saved weights for actor and critic network are saved in `actor_checkpoint.pth` and `critic_checkpoint.pth`.
+Actor and Critic models can be found in file `model.py`.

+Saved weights for actor and critic network are saved in `actor_checkpoint.pth` and `critic_checkpoint.pth`.

+The solution is described in detail in file `Project-report.PDF`.

 ## Testing the saved model